GrokInteractive/compendium/CONTRIBUTING.md

+# Contributing to the Grok Compendium

-Anyone can contribute to the repository.
+Anyone can contribute to this repository.

 Your input and changes are always welcome.

 Please follow these guides for contributing changes to this repository: